-- Someone can force you to use your fingerprint or eyeball to unlock confidential information.
+- Someone can force you to use your fingerprint to unlock confidential information.

 It should be noted that many of these potential issues involve extreme dedication and expertise — and unless you are someone with mass finances at stake — it’s likely that a thief will not go to the trouble of accessing your fingerprints or eye retinas.

-However, one serious drawback of fingerprint or eyeball scanning is that once someone has access to those features, you can’t change them like a password or PIN code to protect your information.
+However, one serious drawback of biometrics is that once someone has access to those features, you can’t change them like a password or PIN code to protect your information.
 Essentially, when someone has a means of using your fingerprints or eye retinas, they have it for life.

-The bottom line: It’s important for your nonprofit to take into account the user experience of fingerprint and eyeball scanners as well as major security weaknesses.
+The bottom line: It’s important for your corporation to take into account the user experience of biometrics as well as its major security weaknesses.

-Let’s face it: nothing can slow down your nonprofit’s operations quite like a password-related problem.
-Earn your donors’ trust by relying on a stronger password alternative to protect their personal information and generous funds.
+Let’s face it: nothing can slow down your operations quite like a password-related problem.
+Earn your users’ trust by relying on a stronger password alternative to protect their personal information.

-For more information on nonprofit software and online donations, feel free to browse our additional resources:
+For more information on password security and website authentication, feel free to browse our additional resources:

-- PayPal Alternatives for Nonprofits: A Comprehensive Guide — Explore superior options of collecting online donations in addition to strengthening your nonprofit security.
+- PayPal Alternatives: A Comprehensive Guide — Explore superior options for collecting online payments and donations in addition to strengthening your security.

 Comments are closed.